dp-srinidhi/pothole-reporting-website/README.md

-Pothole Reporting website (MERN Stack)
+# 🛣️ Pothole Reporting Website (MERN Stack)

-Description:
+## 📌 Project Overview

-A full-stack web application for reporting and tracking potholes in real-time.
+The **Pothole Reporting Website** is a full-stack web application that allows users to report and track potholes in real-time.

-Users can mark potholes on an interactive map, specify severity, and see live updates as new potholes are reported.
+Users can mark potholes directly on an interactive map, specify the severity level, and instantly view all reported potholes.
+The application ensures efficient road issue reporting and centralized data storage using the MERN stack.
-The application uses the MERN stack (MongoDB, Express.js, React.js, Node.js) with Leaflet.js for map visualization.

-Features:
+---

+## 🚀 Features

-🌐 Live map updates for reported potholes
+- 🌐 Live map updates for reported potholes
-📍 Users can submit new potholes with location and severity 🗃️ MongoDB database to store reports
+- 📍 Add new potholes by clicking on the map
+- ⚠️ Select severity level (Low / Medium / High)
+- 🗃️ MongoDB database for persistent storage
-🔄 Real-time viewing of all reported potholes
+- 🔄 Real-time viewing of all reported potholes
+- 📡 REST API integration between frontend and backend

+---

-Tech Stack:
+## 🛠️ Tech Stack

--Frontend: React.js, Leaflet.js, Axios
+### Frontend
+- React.js
+- Leaflet.js (Map visualization)
+- Axios (API calls)
+- CSS

+### Backend
+- Node.js
--Backend: Node.js, Express.js
+- Express.js

+### Database
--Database: MongoDB (Atlas or local)
+- MongoDB (Local or MongoDB Atlas)

+---

+## 📂 Project Structure